Dyer PGY2 Ambulatory Care Pharmacy Residency

 • Journal clubs and Lunch & Learn presentations

-• ACPE Accredited Seminar Presentation
+• ACPE Accredited Continuing Education (CE) Seminar Presentation

 • Topic discussions